 Jakob Murtaugh ’18 of Salem, Mass., had a similar experience.
 Colby-Sawyer was the only private school to which he applied, and it offered him the best financial option.

 “When we subtracted the financial aid packages from the total costs of the colleges we were looking at, Colby-Sawyer’s remainder turned out to be the lowest,” said Murtaugh.
 “That was a huge perk.”
 Murtaugh became an active member of the campus community as secretary of the Outing Club and a participant in student government and alternative spring break.

 Lopez and Murtaugh are among the approximately 100 percent of full-time undergraduate students at Colby-Sawyer who receive institutional aid.
 The average amount awarded by the college is $30,446 per year.
 All told, the college invests more than $30 million a year in its own students to ensure their access to a Colby-Sawyer education.

 Colby-Sawyer rewards high school achievements in the form of generous academic scholarships based on an applicant’s GPA.
 These scholarships are renewable for up to four years.

 Director of Financial Aid Beth Renzulli calls these scholarships the bridge to a Colby-Sawyer education.

 “If you invested in yourself in high school, we value that,” said Renzulli.
 “These academic scholarships are the roadmap to making a Colby-Sawyer education attainable.”

 Students who apply by the nonbinding early action deadline of Dec.
-1 receive an additional $4,000 in aid that is automatically renewed for up to four years.
+1 receive an additional financial award that is automatically renewed for up to four years.

 Whatever a student’s background, Colby-Sawyer is committed to working with families to make sure they know about every opportunity to cover expenses.
 When Murtaugh’s financial situation changed, he met several times with Assistant Director of Financial Aid Brie Ito to walk through the process of updating his FASFA forms.